CSCfi/csc-user-guide/docs/computing/compiling.md

 ## General instructions

-- Whenever possible, use the [local disk](disk.md#login-nodes) on the login-node to compile your software.
+- Whenever possible, use the [local disk](disk.md#login-nodes) on the login node for compiling software.
-    - Compiling on the local disk is much faster and shifts load from the shared filesystem.
+    - Compiling on the local disk is much faster and shifts load from the shared file system.
-    - The local disk is cleaned frequently, so move your files after compiling has finished.
+    - The local disk is cleaned frequently, so please move your files elsewhere after compiling.

 ## Building CPU applications

-C/C++ and Fortran applications can be build with Intel or GNU compiler suites.
+C/C++ and Fortran applications can be built with Intel or GNU compiler suites.
 The compiler suite is selected via the [Modules](modules.md) system, i.e.
 ```